himap2569/himap2569/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 Currently, a student at Georgia Institute of Technology getting my Master's Degree in Computer Science;
+- 👨🏽‍💻 Student at Georgia Institute of Technology getting my Master's Degree in Computer Science;
-- 🌱 I’m currently working on mastering AI/ML systems;
+- 🌱 I’m  working on mastering AI/ML systems;
 - 👾 I’m looking for opportunities to contribute to opensource;
 - ⚡️ "You miss 100% of the shots you don’t take" – Michael Scott;